woojudady/wooju-mode/README.md

 # 8. Contribution

-We welcome:
+We welcome contributions from:

 - Developers
 - Researchers
-- Prompt engineers
+- Prompt Engineers
+- AI reviewers
 - Creators
-- Anyone experimenting with LLM behavioral architectures

-File issues or suggestions using:
+Please use the issue templates in:
 `/.github/ISSUE_TEMPLATE/`

 ---

 # 9. License

-This project is licensed under the **MIT License**, meaning you can freely use, modify, and distribute it under permissive terms.
+MIT License.
+Free to use, modify, and distribute with attribution.

 ---

 # 10. Security Policy

-If you discover a vulnerability, please report it privately through the contact listed in:
+Security vulnerabilities should be reported privately through the contact listed in:
 `SECURITY.md`

 ---

-# 11. Community & Future Plans
+# 11. Roadmap
-Wooju Mode OS∞ will continue expanding through:

-- More modular systems
-- Community add-on packs
-- Enhanced logic engines
+- Advanced logic modules
-- Optional memory systems
-- Emotional intelligence improvements
+- Emotional intelligence refinement
+- Memory-optional public extensions
+- Community module ecosystem
+- C-Mode evolution

 ---

 Thank you for exploring **Wooju Mode OS∞**.
-Feel free to open issues, request features, or contribute modules!
+Feel free to contribute, fork, experiment, or build on this behavioral OS system.